 José Mário dos Santos Mourinho Félix, popularly called José Mourinho is the manager of AS Roma, a club in the Serie A, the first tier of Italian club football.
 He has managed the club since May 2021 after leaving his managerial role at Tottenham Hotspur in April 2021.
+For more Jose Mourinho stats and info about his career, read our guide to one of the greatest managers of all time below.

 Before Tottenham Hotspur, he was the manager of Benfica, União de Leiria and Porto, all in Portugal; Chelsea and Manchester United in England, Real Madrid in Spain, and Internazionale in Italy.